legendarycode3/vending-machine-smart-contract/README.md

 ****Project Objectives:**** </br>
 The primary objectives of this project are: </br>
-* Enable users to purchase.
+* Enable users to purchase items directly from a smart contract.

 ## 📌 Features